-If you are one of the millions of Americans who work from home, whether you run a business or have an arrangement with your employer to work remotely, you know how beneficial it can be.
+If you are one of the millions of Americans who work from home, whether you run a small business or have an arrangement with your employer to work remotely, you know how beneficial it can be.
 For starters, your schedule is more flexible.
-You can wake up without having to rush to eat your breakfast or finish your morning coffee.
-Next, you are saving time and money by not driving to and from an office each day.
-Lastly, your workdays are devoid of office distractions like noise, unnecessary small talk, browsing the Internet, prolonged coffee breaks, and too many unproductive meetings.
+For example, you can wake up without rushing to eat breakfast or finish your morning coffee.
+Next, you save time and money by not driving daily to and from an office.
+Lastly, your workdays are devoid of office distractions like noise, unnecessary small talk, Internet browsing, prolonged coffee breaks, and too many unproductive meetings.

-Another benefit of working from home is being able to create an office that is comfortable, organized and stylish, and that can actually help increase your productivity.
-Designing or expanding a home office can be difficult and expensive, but there are ways to do it rather quickly, and without breaking the bank.
-This Balboa Capital blog article features tips on how to create a productive home office, and we think you will find them to be very helpful.
+Another benefit of working from home is creating an office that is comfortable, organized, and stylish, which can help increase productivity.
+Designing or expanding a home office can be difficult and expensive, but there are ways to do it quickly and without breaking the bank.
+This Balboa Capital blog article features tips on how to create a productive home office.

 Pick the best space for your home office.

-A spare room with a door is an ideal spot for a home office, especially if it is located away from noisy areas.
-If you do not have one available, there are other options to consider.
-Home offices can be set up in storage rooms, closets, basements, and family rooms.
-Portable standing divider walls, partitions and barriers present you with an affordable way to block your work area and provide you with privacy.
-They are available in many different sizes and can be purchased at office supply stores.
+A spare room with a door is ideal for a home office, mainly if it is located away from noisy areas.
+However, if you do not have one available, there are other options.
+For example, home offices can be set up in storage rooms, closets, basements, and family rooms.
+In addition, portable standing divider walls, partitions, and barriers present you with an affordable way to block your work area and provide you with privacy.
+They are available in many sizes and can be purchased at office supply stores.

 Make your home office comfortable.

-Every morning, you wake up motivated and ready for the busy day ahead.
-However, if your home office is too small, or if the lighting is bad, you will become frustrated and feel uncomfortable.
+You wake up motivated and ready for the busy day ahead every morning.
+However, if your home office is too small or the lighting is bad, you will become frustrated and feel uncomfortable.
 Do not let this happen.
-Rearrange your space so you can work comfortably and efficiently.
-Move your desk to an area that has lots of space and good lighting.
-Natural light is preferred, so position your desk near a window, if possible.
-In terms of office lighting, you want to select an option that provides the right ambiance, prevents eyestrain, and minimizes glare on your computer screen.
-Neutral-white LED bulbs provide warm, natural light, and they are available for recessed light fixtures, desk lamps and floor lamps.
+Instead, rearrange your space so you can work comfortably and efficiently.
+For example, move your desk to an area with lots of space and good lighting.
+Natural light is preferred, so position your desk near a window.

 Put your health and well-being first.